 - Insurance against illness and accident

-- Membership of the SI Alumni Network after your scholarship period – a platform for further professional development and to stay in touch
+- Membership of the SI Alumni Network after your scholarship period – a platform for continued networking and further professional development

 - Category 1 – about 50 scholarships will be available for citizens of Afghanistan, Bangladesh, Burkina-Faso, Cambodia, the Democratic Republic of Congo (DRC), Ethiopia, Kenya, Liberia, Mali, Mozambique, Myanmar (Burma), Rwanda, South Sudan, Sudan, Tanzania, Uganda, Zambia and Zimbabwe.